Jawaharlal Nehru: Declaration of independence

 Nehru was one of the first leaders to demand that the Congress Party should resolve to make a complete and explicit break from all ties with the British Empire.
 The Madras session of Congress in 1927, approved his resolution for independence despite Gandhi's criticism.
-Gandhi wrote to Nehru: you are going too fast...
-Most of the resolutions you framed and got carried could have been delayed for one year...
-But I do not mind these acts of yours so much as I mind your encouraging mischief-makers and hooligans.
-I do not know whether you still believe in unadulterated non-violence.Nehru replied:you were supreme; you were in your element and automatically you took the right step.
-But since you came out of prison something seems to have gone wrong and you have been very obviously ill at ease...
-All you have said is that within a year or eighteen months you expected the khadi movement to spread rapidly and in a geometric ratio and then some direct action in the political field might be indulged in.
-Several years and eighteen months have passed since then and the miracle has not happened.
-It was difficult to believe it would happen but faith in your amazing capacity to bring off the impossible kept us in an expectant mood.
-But such faith for an irreligious person like me is a poor reed to rely on and I am beginning to think if we are to wait for freedom till khadi becomes universal in India we shall have to wait till the Greek Kalends.At that time, he formed the Independence for India League, a pressure group within the Congress.
+At that time, he formed the Independence for India League, a pressure group within the Congress.
 In 1928, Gandhi agreed to Nehru's demands and proposed a resolution that called for the British to grant Dominion status to India within two years.
 If the British failed to meet the deadline, the Congress would call upon all Indians to fight for complete independence.
 Nehru was one of the leaders who objected to the time given to the British—he pressed Gandhi to demand immediate actions from the British.
 Gandhi brokered a further compromise by reducing the time given from two years to one.
 The British rejected demands for Dominion status in 1929.
 Nehru assumed the presidency of the Congress party during the Lahore session on 29 December 1929 and introduced a successful resolution calling for complete independence.
-Nehru drafted the Indian declaration of independence, which stated:
+Nehru drafted the Indian Declaration of Independence, which stated: